 There are no prerequisites for entry to Units 1, 2 and 3.
 Students must undertake Unit 3 prior to undertaking Unit 4.
+Elective subject Introduction to Commerce would be beneficial for this study.

 Pathways to further study in business and related fields, including careers in private and public businesses, enterprises and associated organisations.
 Students can also take up a career in marketing and related fields, the retail sector, be a stockbroker or a Public Relations Officer, work in human resources, finance, operations management or research and development.